goprimer/analytics-ios-integration-primer/README.md

 ## Getting Started

-First you will need to register an account with [Primer](http://goprimer.com) to get a Primer Token.
+First you will need to register an account with [Primer](http://goprimer.com) to get a Primer token.

-Once the Segment iOS SDK and the Segment-Primer CocoaPod is integrated with your app, toggle Primer on in your Segment integrations, and add your Primer Token which you can find on the Primer Dashboard under Project Settings.
+Once the Segment iOS SDK and the Segment-Primer CocoaPod is integrated with your app, toggle Primer on in your Segment integrations, and add your Primer token, which you can find on the Primer Dashboard under Project Settings.
+Refer to the [Primer Documentation](http://docs.goprimer.com) for more details on how to setup Primer.

-Since Primer needs to be initialized as early as possible, you need to supply the Token when you initialize the factory that is registered with the analytics client.
+Since Primer needs to be initialized as early as possible, you need to supply the token when you initialize the factory that is registered with the analytics client.

 ```
 [config use:[SEGPrimerIntegrationFactory instanceWithToken:@"PRIMER_TOKEN"]];